-- H.11.1 Advisory Committees An advisory committee is a group which advises an administrator.
-An advisory committee on which faculty sit is established by an administrator in consultation with Executive Committee.
-An advisory committee also may be terminated by the appropriate administrator. - H.11.1.1 Authority of Advisory Committees Advisory committees do not have authority in any academic area; they merely advise an administrator.
-The responsibilities of these committees are determined by the administrator who appoints them.
-Advisory committees report to the administrator, not to the Faculty.
-The administrator reports to the Faculty when such a report is warranted. - H.11.1.2 Faculty Participation on Advisory Committees Faculty members are not required to sit on advisory committees.
+Faculty Council.
+An advisory committee on which faculty sit is appointed by the Dean, or by another administrator with the approval of the Dean, and in consultation with the Chair of the COE Faculty Council.
+Faculty appointed to serve on an advisory committee normally serve 1-year terms.
+An advisory committee also may be terminated by the appropriate administrator at any time.

+- H.12.2 Authority Advisory committees do not have authority in any academic area; they merely advise an administrator.
+Their authority should not usurp the duties and charge of any standing or confidential committee of the COE Faculty Council.
+The responsibilities of these committees are determined by the administrator who appoints them, and may include but are not limited to such activities as conducting searches for faculty or administrative positions, recommending recruitment and marketing strategies, or recommending disposition of special College funds and resources. - H.12.3 Reports Advisory committees report to the administrator, not to the Faculty Council.
+The administrator reports to the Faculty Council when such a report is warranted. - H.12.4 Service Expectation Faculty members are not required to sit on advisory committees.
 Service on such committees does not affect a faculty member's eligibility for appointment to a standing committee, but it may influence standing committee nominations and appointments in that no faculty member should be burdened with excessive committee responsibilities.